Information on scholarships and student loans

 IUBH awards scholarships to highly motivated applicants with excellent school performance and the potential to excel.
 In addition to our own IUBH scholarships, the university is supported by cooperation partners such as AIDA, Phoenix Reisen, Deutsche Lufthansa and the Liessem Foundation.
-Each year, a number of German Scholarships (Deutschlandstipendium) are also made available to the IUBH School of Business and Management by partner companies.
+Each year, a number of German Scholarships (Deutschlandstipendium) are also made available to the IUBH Campus Studies by partner companies.

 Detailed information can be found in our information document on scholarships.

 Full Scholarships for Applicants from the Greater Bonn Area

 The Liessem Foundation has cooperated with IUBH Campus Studies since September 2007.
 It helps young people with financial need to pursue educational and professional development goals.
 The foundation awards full scholarships to IUBH students on a rolling basis.
 The following criteria are decisive:

 - The applicant lives in the greater Bonn area